 The OpenVPN Access Server is free for up to two simultaneously connected devices, and beyond that you will have to buy a license.
 For personal use, the free two-connections license is perfect.

-Now you will have to get a dedicated server or virtual private server (VPS) to install the OpenVPN Access Server on.
+Now you will have to get either a dedicated server or a virtual private server (VPS) to install the OpenVPN Access Server on.
 For personal use, you don’t need to pay for a whole dedicated server, which will be quite pricey.
 A VPS will get the job done for a much lower price, but there are some requirements for running the Access Server on a VPS.

 Don’t fret yet!
 There is an easy solution to that.
 You can find a web hosting company that sells VPS packages with OpenVPN Access Server pre-installed and ready to use.
 There aren’t many web hosts that offer this kind of service, but after some digging I did find one good host that fits the bill.
 It is called VPSGet.